MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 ### SQL/MySQL
 - Applicable: This issue applies to stamps that are running 2002.
-- Cause: When deploying the SQL resource provider (RP) version 1.1.33.0 or earlier, the portal shows no assets other than those associated with the SQL RP.
+- Cause: If the stamp contains SQL resource provider (RP) version 1.1.33.0 or earlier, upon update of the stamp, the blades for SQL/MySQL will not load.
-- Remediation: Upgrade the RP to version 1.1.47.0
+- Remediation: Update the RP to version 1.1.47.0

 ### App Service
 - Applicable: This issue applies to stamps that are running 2002.
-- Cause: When deploying the App Service resource provider (RP) version 1.7 and older, the portal shows no assets other than those associated with the App Service RP.
+- Cause: If the stamp contains App Service resource provider (RP) version 1.7 and older, upon update of the stamp, the blades for App Service will not load.
-- Remediation: Update the RP to 1.8
+- Remediation: Update the RP to version 1.8

 <!-- ## Storage -->
 <!-- ## SQL and MySQL-->